Skip to content

 Get Card

 To get a card, use the Cards SDK service method cardsService.getCard.
-Pass the session_token, the wallet_uuid, the card_uuid and the GetCardSdkCallback.
+Pass the session_token, the wallet_uuid and the card_uuid.

 cardsService.getCard(